sketchplugins/plugin-directory/README.md

 - [jerryipsum](https://github.com/vinceangeloni/jerryipsum), by Vince Angeloni: A Seinfeld data plugin for Sketch.
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [keyColor](https://github.com/kevingutowski/keycolor), by Kevin Gutowski: A Sketch plugin to apply colors via the keyboard.
-- [Keygaroo](https://keygaroo.ixco.io/), by IxCO: Keygaroo helps you learn keyboard shortcuts for the actions you use the most.
+- [Keygaroo](https://keygaroo.iandco.com/), by I&CO: Keygaroo helps you learn keyboard shortcuts for the actions you use the most.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [Kopie](https://kopie.io), by Kopie: The copy editing tool for web and product design
 - [Label Layers](https://github.com/franklymrshankly/Label_Layers), by Jonathan Tran: A Sketch plugin that labels selected layers